Jools Topp: Horses

-Jools Topp is a skilled horsewoman and for many years had a 6.9 ha property in Helensville, north of Auckland, with her partner.
+Topp was a skilled horsewoman and for many years had a 6.9 ha property in Helensville, north of Auckland, with her partner.
 They had dogs, chickens, cattle, cats and about ten horses with an equestrian area.
 Called Liberty Circle Ranch, Topp's property helped families to rehabilitate and train horses through the business NZ Horse Help run by Teresa Trull and Michaela Evans.
 It was said Topp "answers her phone while riding her horses bareback in her arena".
 The property was sold when the couple split up after 17 years together.

-Breast cancer
+Illness and death

 Jools Topp was diagnosed with breast cancer in October 2006 at the age of 48.
 Originally examined by a physician in January 2006, nothing was done as it was not detected by a mammogram.
 Topp was diagnosed seven months later when the breast cancer showed up with an ultrasound exam.
 She recovered well after receiving a mastectomy in October 2006 and several months of chemotherapy.

-In March 2022 Jools and Lynda revealed that they had both been diagnosed with breast cancer in 2021.
+In March 2022, Jools and Lynda revealed that they had both been diagnosed with breast cancer in 2021.